huggingface/datasets/datasets/bigbench/README.md

 [Apache License 2.0](https://github.com/google/BIG-bench/blob/main/LICENSE)

 ### Citation Information

-TODO(andersjohanandreassen): Add bibtex citation block.
+To be added soon !

 ### Contributions
-For a full list of contributors to the BIG-bench dataset, see the paper [].
+For a full list of contributors to the BIG-bench dataset, see the paper.

 Thanks to [@andersjohanandreassen](https://github.com/andersjohanandreassen) and [@ethansdyer](https://github.com/ethansdyer) for adding this dataset to HuggingFace.